 Analyzing past year RPSC questions papers is important to get hold of the topics that are frequently asked in any examination.
-This is the smartest way to prepare for the RPSC exam rather than the conventional subject-wise manner (which is generally practiced in the graduate examination).
-We have also provided previous year's papers of RPSC RAS.
+This is the smartest way to prepare for the RPSC exam rather than the conventional subject-wise manner (which is generally practised in the graduate examination).
+We have also provided the previous year's papers of RPSC RAS.

 2. Follow the trend

 It is crucial to go through the detailed RPSC RAS exam pattern of all three stages of the examination.
-It is important to aware of the pattern like the number of questions asked in different papers, marking scheme, timing, mode of paper, etc. It helps a candidate plan & prepares in a better way.
+It is important to be aware of the pattern like the number of questions asked in different papers, marking scheme, timing, mode of paper, etc. It helps a candidate plan & prepares in a better way.
 Check out the detailed exam pattern.